Why is Caregiving a Struggle? Five Secrets to Reducing Loneliness and Negative Attitudes

 Feelings of caregiving struggle decrease with increased emotional and social support.
 Support groups are beneficial.
 Sharing with other caregivers who understand is comforting.
 Seek out in person or online support groups to openly discuss concerns and feelings about why caregiving feels like a struggle.

-Support groups offer social support, camaraderie, solutions and suggestions for managing care situations.
+Support groups offer social support, camaraderie, solutions, and suggestions for managing care situations.
 Many caregivers in groups share similar feelings.
 Some caregivers are hesitant to share experiences.
 Know that by sharing, you are helping other caregivers who may not feel comfortable asking questions or expressing opinions.

 4 Do Something About the Situation

 Uncertainty about making a wrong decision halts caregivers from taking action.
 Caregivers not wanting to be blamed for making a bad decision fail to act.
-In addition to decision making that has long-standing effects, the ability to organize and coordinate daily activities can feel like too much.
+In addition to decision-making that has long-standing effects, the ability to organize and coordinate daily activities can feel like too much.
 At different points in the care situation, caregivers become frozen in their ability to move forward.

 This feeling frozen is not the caregiver’s fault.
 Being placed in situations without the experience to respond with confidence is uncomfortable.
 Indecision that results in a lack of action is both a caregiving trap and a caregiving struggle.
-Gathering information, asking questions, and seeking support helps caregivers to move forward and make decisions.
+Gathering information, asking questions, and seeking support help caregivers to move forward and make decisions.
 One success will support another success and confidence grows.

 “Not continuing to dwell” on a situation improves negative feelings about the situation.
 Feeling that something is being done, that decisions are being made, represents progress instead of the caregiver continuing to wonder why is caregiving a struggle.